HPInc/printos-printbeat-jobs-api-samples/JobsAPI_Ruby/Readme.md

 ## General Information

-Code was written in Ruby 2.3.1
+Code was written in Ruby 2.3.1 (Last tested on Ruby 3.1.2)

 Two different executables exist depending on what you are trying to do:
 - retrieve_jobs.rb - basic call showing how to collect job data over the Jobs API